ESC

 Military Expenditures 2023

-18-27 years of age for compulsory (men only) or voluntary (men and women) military service; 24-month conscript service obligation (2023)
+18-27 years of age for compulsory (men only) or voluntary (men and women) military service; up to a 24-month service obligation for conscripts based on education level (2025)

 note